MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/first-approval.md

 Now that you have verified that Contoso Coffee machine request can be successfully created lets create a simple one stage and one node approval process that you can self approve.

+> NOTE: If you do not have the Approvals Kit installed in your environment the [Approvals Kit Setup Guide](../../setup.md) or the [Instructor Guide](../instructor-guide/overview.md) could help your Center of Excellence team or Trainer provide an environment so that you can follow this workshop module

 1. Select **Apps**, select the … button of the **Business Approval Management** and select **Play**.

 1. If prompted select your account and enter your account password.